 As an employee of TWU if you have elected to keep your contact information confidential, TWU will not release your information to any member of the public or organization, absent a valid court order or mandate by the Texas Attorney General.
 Conversely, political action groups and other related organizations often purchase voter registration lists and other lists from agencies that are not subject to the same rules as TWU.

 You can find out more information about prohibitions against political activity and advertising at the following locations:

 - Texas Ethics Commission: A Short Guide To The Prohibition Against Using Political Subdivision Resources for Political Advertising in Connection with an Election

 - Texas Ethics Commission: A Guide to Ethics Laws for State Officers and Employees

 - Texas Attorney General Publication: 2012 Texas Ethics, Gift & Honorarium Laws Made Easy (PDF)

 (see Misuse of Government Property Statutes, p.8)

-TWU encourages its employees to actively participate in the political process; however, please do not use TWU resources or your work hours to do so.
+TWU encourages its employees to actively participate in the political process; however, please do not use TWU resources, your official title or your work hours to do so.